joe32140/code-sparse-encoder/README.md

 # Sparse Encoder Training with Sentence Transformers v5 and Cornstack Dataset

-This repository contains modern, production-ready scripts for training sparse encoder models using **Sentence Transformers v5** with the high-quality Cornstack dataset from Nomic AI.
-The codebase has been completely updated to leverage the latest v5 features and best practices.
+This repository contains clean, production-ready scripts for training sparse encoder models using **Sentence Transformers v5** with the high-quality Cornstack dataset from Nomic AI.

 ## 🚀 What's New in v5